Vitamin E and Testosterone: How Essential are Tocopherols and Tocotrienols for Male Health and Hormone Optimization

 If you look at the amounts from the study of Umeda et al. ~400mg of α-tocopherol was enough to nicely increase both free- and total-testosterone levels in men, but the rodents who received the human equivalent of 1200-1500mg saw even more impressive hormonal gains.

-I personally prefer to get 500-2000mg from Thorne’s Ultimate-E, along with the vitamin E rich foods in my diet, whether its 500 or 2000mg depends largely on the amount of polyunsaturated fats I consume per given day.
+I personally prefer to get 500-2000mg from Thorne’s Ultimate-E (affiliate link), along with the vitamin E rich foods in my diet, whether its 500 or 2000mg depends largely on the amount of polyunsaturated fats I consume per given day.